 Following FTC regulations at your operation.

 In every U.S. state, biodiesel and renewable diesel can be blended with traditional petroleum diesel up to 5%.
 At this blend level, the fuel still meets the ASTM D975 fuel specification and does not require any additional labeling at the pump.
-Once retailers begin to sell blends containing 6% or more biodiesel or renewable diesel, labeling is required.
+Once retailers begin to sell blends containing more than 5% biodiesel or renewable diesel, labeling is required.

-Labeling is good for business — and it’s the law.
+Labeling is a good business practice — and it’s the law.

-Clearly posting prices and diesel grades is a critical part of selling biodiesel and renewable diesel.
+Clearly posting prices and diesel grades is an important part of selling biodiesel and renewable diesel.
 Pump label requirements provide an opportunity to easily and clearly integrate blended fuels.
-The Federal Trade Commission (FTC) regulates biodiesel and renewable diesel pump labeling within four categories:
+The Federal Trade Commission (FTC) regulates biodiesel and renewable diesel pump labeling in four categories: